YaleUniversity/ad_management/README.md

 # Yale ITS ActiveDirectory Management Gem

 This gem is a lightweight wrapper for the `net-ldap` gem.
 It simplifies connection to Microsoft ActiveDirectory directory services and management of directory objects.
+There is a `AdManagement::Client` class to abstract the client connection to LDAP and each managed object can be added as modules under the `AdManagement::Objects` namespace.

 ## Usage